Aerojet Rocketdyne successfully conducts hot-fire test of SLS RS-25

 During Thursday’s test, the RS-25 burned its cryogenic fuel of liquid hydrogen (LH2) and liquid oxygen (LOX) for approximately 535 seconds (expected flight duration) and generated some 1,859 kN (418,000 lbf) of thrust.
 The test took place at Stennis’ A-1 test stand which was originally built to test the Saturn V second (S-II) stage and its five J-2 engines.

 This latest test was the sixth, in a planned series of seven, which will be used to determine how the engines perform with higher pressure and lower temperature SLS fuel conditions.

-The test series will also check out the design of a new controller, which monitors the RS-25’s performance and serves as a relay between the engine and the launch vehicle, while providing close-looped control of the engine by regulating thrust and fuel mixture ratio.
+The test series will also check out the design of a new controller that monitors the RS-25’s performance and serves as a relay between the engine and the launch vehicle while providing close-looped control of the engine by regulating thrust and fuel mixture ratio.